 “But then you’ll send for me,” Rachel had insisted.
 “You have to send for me as soon as you arrive, or I’ll put a curse on you and make all your hair fall out.”
 That was Rachel at 10, a funny-looking, fierce little amphibian.
 What was she like at 15?

 On Thursdays, on her way to the Van Orters’, Anna stopped in at the post office.
 A man there had agreed to set aside her mail.
 The colonists seldom ventured into town, so she didn’t take precautions.
 Whom would she meet?
-And even caught, who would think to doubt her?
+And even if she were caught, who would think to doubt her?

 It was only luck that kept her from running headlong into Jack.
 She was walking fast, rounding the corner with arms swishing, when she saw him, bent, thin, chafing his hands and blowing into fists.
 She thought at first to get out of his sight, but why?
 If she had business to hide, then so had he, and she had better know it.
-In fact, the longer she watched him—he had moved onto the green, onto a bench, and drw a hunk of bread from his pocket—the clearer it became that she must speak to him, to reason with the man as Alfie couldn’t, perhaps even to plead.
+In fact, the longer she watched him—he had moved onto the green, onto a bench, and drawn a hunk of bread from his pocket—the clearer it became that she must speak to him, to reason with the man as Alfie couldn’t, perhaps even to plead.

 If he was surprised to have his lunch interrupted, he wanted her not to know it.
 He slid along the bench to clear a spot for her.